5argon/protobuf-unity/README.md

 }
 ```

-## Repeated enum bug?
+## Bugs?

-It works serializing at C# and deserializing at C# just fine.
+- `repeated` enum : It works serializing at C# and deserializing at C# just fine.
 But if you get `Unhandled error { AssertionError: Assertion failed` when trying to turn the buffer made from C# into JS object, it may be [this bug from a year ago](https://github.com/protocolbuffers/protobuf/issues/5232).
 I just encountered it in protobuf 3.10.0 (October 2019).
 Adding `[packed=false]` does not fix the issue for me.
+- Integer map with key 0.
+I found a bug where `map<int, Something>` works in C# but fail to deserialize in JS.
+As long as [this](https://github.com/protocolbuffers/protobuf/issues/7713) is not fixed, use number other than 0 for your integer-keyed `map`.

 # License